imanatsaqif/imanatsaqif/README.md

 I'm a developer with a strong foundation in React, Firebase, and machine learning, complemented by a creative background in filmmaking and digital storytelling.
 I enjoy building web apps that are not only functional but also thoughtfully designed.

-Currently working remotely as a Website Developer at RuangHalal.id, where I build responsive, accessible, and scalable frontend systems.

 ---

 ## Tech Stack